-Brenda Brenner is associate professor of music in music education, co-chair of the Department of Orchestral Conducting, and director of the Jacobs Academy at the Indiana University Jacobs School of Music.
+Brenda Brenner is professor of music in music education and director of the Jacobs Academy at the Indiana University Jacobs School of Music.
 She specializes in string music education, teaching applied violin and courses in violin and string pedagogy.

 Brenner earned a B.M. and a B.M.E. from Wichita State University and an M.M. and a D.M.A. in violin performance from the Eastman School of Music.
 In addition to her appointment to the Jacobs Music Education Department, she serves as co-director of the IU String Academy, a position she has held since 1993.
 Her String Academy students have been featured in concerts in major venues throughout the United States and have presented tours throughout Europe, Asia, and South America.

 As director of the Fairview Project—a program in which every first and second grader in an underserved school is taught violin as part of the curriculum—Brenner is researching the cognitive, academic, and social outcomes of early instrumental music instruction.

 An active performer of chamber music throughout the United States, she partners with pianist Kenneth Huber and her husband, organist Christopher Young.
 She also teaches and conducts at the IU Summer String Academy and is assistant director of the IU Retreat for Professional Violinists and Violists.